snubsalot/fat-dash/README.md

 3. Crunch some numbers!

 ### Challenge History Widget
-See your most recent challenges and compare measures like Score with the Scenario average.
-Challenges can be filtered by Date and Scenario - just click on the filter icon to the right "Challenge Date" or "Scenario".
+See your most recent challenges and compare measures like score with the scenario average.
+Challenges can be filtered by date and scenario - just click on the filter icon to the right of the table header name.
 Choose and switch between a measure to display for all challenges.

 ### Time Line Widget
 Track your progress on some measure over a period of time.
-Filter by Scenario and measure by clicking somewhere on the widget header bar.
-See Graph Controls for further details on graph usage.
+Filter by scenario and measure by clicking somewhere on the widget header bar.
+See Graph Controls for further details.

 ### Graph controls
 - Drag to zoom in and double-click to return to the original graph.
 Alternative: Zoom and Autoscale buttons at the top right of widget.
 - Drag the graph corners to zoom along one axis
 - Double-click x or y axis to autoscale on a single axis